Kentucky rallies past No. 10 Florida 20-13 in SEC showdown

 AP Sports Writer

 LEXINGTON, Ky.
-(AP) — On the verge of falling further behind No. 10 Florida, Kentucky rose with several gut-check plays for a memorable victory.
+(AP) — On the verge of falling further behind No. 10 Florida, Kentucky quickly swung momentum with several gut-check plays and held on for a memorable victory.

+Not to mention, an important one for a Wildcats team with expectations of contending.

 The Southeastern Conference East Division showdown was more of a slog than a slugfest for much of the night, and the Gators (3-2, 1-2) were poised to add Jace Christmann’s 48-yard field goal attempt to their 10-7 lead.

-Florida got within seven on Christmann’s 33-yard field goal with 6:23 left before getting the ball again a couple of minutes later and driving to the Kentucky 5 with the help of a defensive facemask penalty.
+Florida kept fighting and got within seven on Christmann’s 33-yard field goal with 6:23 left before getting the ball again a couple of minutes later and driving to the Kentucky 5.
 A 4-yard loss on a pass play and false start penalty moved the Gators back to the 14, but they still had a final chance from the 8 before Jacquez Jones swatted away Jones’ fourth-down pass with 18 seconds left to seal the win.

-Fans stormed the field to celebrate as Kentucky beat Florida at home for the first time since 1986 and took a big step toward challenging No. 2 Georgia in the East.
+Fans stormed the field to celebrate as Kentucky beat Florida at home for the first time since 1986 and took another step toward potentially challenging No. 2 Georgia in the East.
 The Wildcats are 5-0 for the first time since going 10-3 in 2018 and just the fourth time in the past 70 years.

-“Never been a part of a team that had fans storm the field,” said Kentucky quarterback Will Leavis, who transferred this summer from Penn State.
+“Never been a part of a team that had fans storm the field,” said Kentucky quarterback Will Levis, a Penn State transfer.
 “The fans were awesome.”

-The Wildcats did it despite being outgained 382-211, but got a 41-yard TD pass from Will Levis to Wan’Dale Robinson in the first quarter and 99 yards rushing on 19 carries from Rodriguez.
+The Wildcats won despite being outgained 382-211, but got a 41-yard TD pass from Levis to Wan’Dale Robinson in the first quarter and 99 yards rushing on 19 carries from Rodriguez.

-A slew of false starts comprised many of Florida’s 15 penalties for 115 yards.
+Eight false starts comprised more than half of Florida’s 15 penalties for 115 yards.
 Jones completed 23 of 31 passes for 203 yards, but the Gators were held way below their average of nearly 541 yards that ranked ninth coming in.

-“I mean, you’re not gonna make all the mistakes we made in the course of a game and expect to win,” Florida coach Dan Mullen said.
-“You’re not gonna win in the SEC doing that.”
+“I mean, you’re not going make all the mistakes we made in the course of a game and expect to win,” Florida coach Dan Mullen said.
+“You’re not going to win in the SEC doing that.”

 THREE AND OUT

 Both teams struggled on third down.
 Kentucky entered the game converting 54% of its chances but made just 1 of 8 against Florida.
-The Gators were just 4 of 13.
+The Gators were just 4 of 13 after entering with a 50% conversion rate.

 POLL IMPLICATIONS

 Florida figures to drop a few slots with its second SEC loss.
-Kentucky made a strong case for joining the rankings for the first time since its memorable 2018 season.
+Kentucky made a strong case for joining the rankings for the first time since the 2018 season.

 THE TAKEAWAY

 Florida: The Gators moved the ball with Jones and Anthony Richardson but couldn’t finish other than their first TD.
 Christmann’s 51 yard field goal provided an edge, but the block and interception dug a hole they couldn’t climb from.
-The false starts in a loud environment were especially costly in stalling drives and momentum.
+The false starts in a loud environment stalled drives and momentum.

 “The main thing that we had to come do is handle the environment,” Jones said.
-“I think we did part of the game, but we just had too many penalties.
-You can’t win games like that.”
+“I think we did part of the game, but we just had too many penalties.”

-Kentucky: The Wildcats really had only one sustained drive and committed another yet turnover that nearly cost them until Paschal and Wallace prevented that from happening with a clutch special teams play and TD.
-Weaver’s pickoff set up an insurance score, a rare takeaway that proved pivotal in a defensive battle.
+Kentucky: The Wildcats really had only one sustained drive over 50 yards and committed yet another turnover that nearly cost them until Paschal and Wallace prevented that from happening with a timely special teams play and TD.
+Weaver’s pickoff proved pivotal in a defensive battle.

 UP NEXT